stjepangrgic/stjepangrgic.com/pages/work/share-istria.md

 ---

 ## Introduction
-As part of a design team in digital marketing agency Grey Entourage, I worked on creating an influencer oriented marketing campaign called Share Istria for the client Istrian Tourist Board.
+As part of a design team in digital marketing agency Grey Entourage, I worked on creating an influencer oriented marketing campaign called Share Istria for the client [Istrian Tourist Board](https://www.istra.hr/en).

 ### Campaign goal
 Promote and raise awareness of [Istria](https://www.google.com/search?q=Istra) (distinctive geographic region of Croatia).
 How?
 By using travel influencers, which was, at the time, an innovative approach to digital marketing.
 The team came up with a story and mechanic on how to get influencers to come to Istria and share as much valuable content as possible.

 ### My role
 This was the first significant project I was able to get my hands on while working in the agency.
 At the time, I was a young and inexperienced designer (I was 22), so I embraced the possibility that my work would not be accepted.
 Nonetheless, I liked the project and jumped on it with all my energy and creativity.
 I saw a lot of potential for colourful branding and use of energetic and vibrant photography.
-Managers saw my work and decided to give me an opportunity to bring all my ideas to life.
+Managers saw my work and gave me an opportunity to bring all my ideas to life.

 <hr class="gradient">

 ## Branding
 I decided to blend the distinctive shape of the Istrian peninsula with all the experiences and photos one might have while visiting this amazing and unique region of Croatia.
-The campaign was distributed exclusively through digital channels, so colour choices were not restricted with print colours space
+The campaign was distributed exclusively through digital channels, so colour choices were not restricted with print colour space.

 <figure class="project-width">
   <simg name="stjepangrgic-project-share-istria-idea.png" />